Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: theforkedspoon.com

-Roasting the cauliflower makes it tender and buttery.
-It also makes it sweet too.
+Roasting the cauliflower makes it tender, buttery, and sweet.

 Per Serving: